AdobeDocs/adobeio-events/aem/aem_keystore_setup.md

-### Create and Upload Adobe I/O certificate keystore
+### Create and Upload Adobe I/O Certificate keystore to AEM

 #### Create a certificate and keystore